ytsaurus/ytsaurus/yt/docs/en/_includes/user-guide/storage/objects.md

 These are Cypress nodes of the **file** type designed to store large binary data in the system.
 Files consist of multiple chunks and [are chunk owners](../../../user-guide/storage/chunks.md#attributes).
-Chunks are organized as a special tree-like data structure in which leaves are chunks and intermediate nodes are lists of chunks.
+Chunks are organized as a special tree-like data structure in which leaves are chunks and intermediate nodes are chunklists.

 For more information, see [Files](../../../user-guide/storage/files.md).